What is B Corp certification?

 What are the main advantages of being a B Corp company?

-3. Facilitate the recruitment of new employees
+3. Facilitates the recruitment of new employees

-4. Facilitate employee retention
+4. Facilitates employee retention

-6. Enhance visibility and brand reputation
+6. Improves brand visibility and reputation

 How to become a B Corp company?